 *Except self-service machines

 The Rainforest Alliance is an international non-profit organization founded in 1987.
-It aims to ensure sustainable livelihoods while maintaining biodiversity.
-Rainforest Alliance certification is awarded to farms that follow sustainable farming methods and practices to protect natural forests and wild animals, improve people's lives, promote the enhancement of farm workers' human rights, accommodate climate change, and alleviate a crisis arising out of it.
+They aims to create a better future for people and nature by making responsible business the new normal.
+Rainforest Alliance certification is awarded to farms that follow more sustainable farming methods and practices to protect natural forests and wild animals, improve people's lives, promote the enhancement of farm workers' human rights, accommodate climate change, and alleviate a crisis arising out of it.

-Lawson participated in the Rainforest Alliance whose mission is to create a better future for humans and nature working with farmers, companies, consumers, and other people, and also joined the Rainforest Alliance Consortium, which was founded through cooperation among companies that market coffee, tea, bananas, and other certified products.
+Lawson participated in the Rainforest Alliance whose mission is to create a better future for humans and nature working with farmers, companies, consumers, and other people, and also joined the Rainforest Alliance Consortium (Japan), which was founded through cooperation among companies that market coffee, tea, bananas, and other certified products.
 The consortium conducts various initiatives such as "Retweet Campaign," which aim to increase awareness among people about the Rainforest Alliance, and continually provides food products made of agricultural crops grown on farms that follow sustainable farming methods.

 Located in Minas Gerais, Brazil's traditional coffee-producing state, Ipanema Coffees owns one of the world's largest coffee plantations.
 Coffee beans are produced on an area of about 6,100 ha (61 square kilometers).
 The high quality of the beans is recognized by specialist coffee buyers from around the world.
 The plantation has received various certifications, including Rainforest Alliance certification.
 Taking advantage the three areas on the plantation, the Conquista, Capoeirinha and Rio Verde units with their different altitudes and geological formations, the plantation grows a number of coffee varieties, applying harvest methods suitable to the respective areas.